amhellmund/cpp-dev/docs/src/ch01_introduction.md

 - Static code analysis
 - Sanitizers

-Additionally, sharing of useful components with other developers and projects is harder compared to other languages' ecosystems due to the huge range of configuration possibilities.
+Additionally, sharing of useful components with other developers and projects is harder compared to other languages" ecosystems due to the huge range of configuration possibilities.

 The project **cpp-dev** (short: `cpd`) is an attempt to bridge the *perceived* gap to other languages by providing a tool to accomplish the goals mentioned above.